wbamberg/idl-reference/docs/nsIMobileConnection.md

 Enables or disables the presentation of the calling line identity (CLI) to
 the called party when originating a call.

-@param clirMode
-       One of the nsIMobileConnection.CLIR_* values.
-@param requestCallback
-       Called when request is finished.

 If successful, the notifySuccess() will be called.